KaiaWalters/chesschat/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added the necessary documentation (if appropriate)
 - [ ] Any dependent changes have been merged and published in downstream modules

-## 💬 Further comments
+### 🎤🔥 Further comments

-If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, add related PRs.
+*If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, add related PRs*

-## 🖼️ Images
+### 🖼️ Images

-Add screenshots for UI changes or changes to data models
+*Add screenshots for updates to the UI or models*